frankframework/frank-manual/docs/source/gettingStarted/horizonsInitialData.rst

 database initialization should be omitted because data in the database should be persistent.

-The frank!framework internally uses LiquiBase, see http://www.liquibase.org/, to initialize the database.
+The Frank!Framework internally uses Liquibase, see http://www.liquibase.org/, to initialize the database.
 To use LiqueBase, it has to be switched on.
 There are multiple ways to to this.
 One possibility is as follows: